rtulke/pdiff/README.md

 # pdiff

-Perceptual Diff `pdiff` is an image comparison utility that makes use of a computational model of the human visual system to compare two images.
+Perceptual Diff `pdiff` is a fast image comparison utility that makes use of a computational model of the human visual system to compare two images.

 ![Example](/demo/pdiff_table.png)